davidjegan/LoTR-Scapper/README.md

-# Common-Crawl-Tutorial
+# LoTR-Scrapper
-A tutorial on how to use Common crawl for data extraction
+A template on how to crawl for Lord of the Rings movie data

 ## Capabilites
-  - Search for links,
+  - Search for anchor tags
-  - Download the data
-  - Extract external links
+  - Extract script, image and movie name

 ## Instruction

- - Change the domain name and index
- - Results are in data folder
+ - Run the Py file directly.
+As simple as that!